GlareDB/glaredb.github.io/storage/index.md

   format has different properties and can provide different benefits to users.
-Some are easier to write and more widely supported as output formats, some are easier or more efficient to read programtiacally, and some are more transparent to read for humans.
+Some are easier to write and more widely supported as output formats, some are easier or more efficient to read programmatically, and some are more transparent to read for humans.

-- external database engines and services: GlareDB provides access to other database systems--like PostgreSQL, MySQL, MongoDB, SQLite, Snowflake and BigQuery, to enable joining data across data sources, or migrating data between formats and systems.
+- external database engines and services: GlareDB provides access to other database systems--like PostgreSQL, MySQL, MongoDB, SQLite, Snowflake and BigQuery--to enable joining data across data sources, or migrating data between formats and systems.
 Most of the time GlareDB is able to push operations _into_ the underlying database engine, which means these queries can take advantage of indexes in